An overhand grip is when you hold onto a bar with your palms facing toward your body. This is also called a pronated grip.

 An overhand grip can also help you target specific muscle groups that wouldn’t be activated as much when using an underhand grip.
 This depends on the specific push-pull exercise you’re performing and your specific weight-training goals.

 Hours of sitting in chairs at work or while driving can cause an underuse of your lats and other back muscles.
 As a result, this can lead to slouching, pain, and tension in your shoulders and back.
-The underhand lat pulldown can help to activate these under utilized muscles and reduce back pain or discomfort.
+The overhand lat pulldown can help to activate these under utilized muscles and reduce back pain or discomfort.
 With regular exercise, you will be standing upright with proper posture in no time.

 While your lats do most of the heavy lifting, the supinated lat pulldown also engages your biceps, this enables you to pull down more weight.